SIGN UP

 3- Find all Generic Annotation families and filter them by the Building Side.
 Add the Wall Area and Wall Openings totals to each instance.

-The rest of the workflow is exclusive to our MANAGE course customers.
+The rest of the workflow is exclusive to our members!

 Get the Dynamo Script… AND MORE!